jfree/jfreechart/branches/jfreechart-1.0.x-branch/README.txt

 API documentation files in HTML format are available on-line.
 If you wish to keep a local copy of the API files, you can regenerate them directly from the source code.
-You can do this using the 'javadoc' or 'gjdoc' utilities directly, or with the Ant script (build.xml) included in the distribution.
+You can do this using the 'javadoc' utility directly, or with the Ant script (build.xml) included in the distribution.

 -----------------
 4. DEPENDENCIES